ed-fish/trailer-recommendation-engine/README.md

 Basic trailer recommendation engine using an audio-visual video transformer network and ANNOY

-Generates approximate nearest neighbours of embedding vectors retrived from a model trained only on audio-visual features (no meta data!)
+Generates approximate nearest neighbours of embedding vectors retrieved from a model trained only on audio-visual features (no meta data!)

 Currently only features 580 trailers taken randomly from the validation set of MMX-20 Trailer Dataset.